MHickey2/First_Project/TEST.md

 ## As a first time user to the site

-- Learn more about the topics within the site.
+- I want to learn more about the topics within the site.
-- I want to disover the content within the site in relation to my interests.
+- I want to disover the content within the site relating to my interests.
 - I want to learn if there are possible solutions to help me gain more balance in my life.
 - I want to find simple changes that I can integrate into my life that will make a difference.
-- I want to employ a one stop approach that incorporates a range of options
+- I want to employ a one stop approach that incorporates a range of options.
 - I want this information to be concise and easy to find and utilize.

-Information is delivered in a concise manner, and layed out in logical groupings.
-Each topic is introduced on the Home Page and are explored more deeply on the lifestyle page.
-Possible changes are contained in the list items within each section.
-Each section of the lifestyle page follows the same format to build familiarity with the user and can help the user identify information pertinent to each area of their life in easily absorbed chunks.
+ **Each topic is introduced on the Home Page and are explored more deeply on the lifestyle page.**

+ **Possible changes are contained in the list items within each section.
+Each section of the lifestyle page follows the same format to build familiarity with the user and can help the user identify information pertinent to each area of their life in easily absorbed chunks.**

+ **Information is delivered in a concise manner, and layed out in logical groupings.**

-There is also a webinar highlighted in the Next page where the user can avail of a free Event that will highlight more information on the subject.
+**There is also a webinar highlighted in the Next page where the user can avail of a free Event that will highlight more information on the subject**

 - I want access to resouces that I can access and can help me find more indepth knowledge in specific areas.

-The Resources section is available on the Next Page and consists of names of organisations, a brief introduction to what they do and links that will allow the user to research further into their topics of interest.
+**The Resources section is available on the Next Page and consists of names of organisations, a brief introduction to what they do and links that will allow the user to research further into their topics of interest.**

 - I want to sign up for a newsletter to keep updated on more information on a regular basis.

-This feature has been postponed until the next iteration, when javascript can be applied to allow pop-up form to be enabled.
+**This feature has been postponed until the next iteration, when javascript can be applied to allow pop-up form to be enabled.**

 - I want to utilize social media links to join with like minded people and I can learn and share information with them.

-Social Media Links are clearly displayed in the footer section and are promoted further in the Confirmation Page when the user registers for the Webinar.
+**Social Media Links are clearly displayed in the footer section and are promoted further in the Confirmation Page when the user registers for the Webinar.**
 <br/>

 ## As a regular user of the site

 - I want to have updated information and possibly more expansion to cover more areas within the remit of the site.

-After engaging with users, it is hoped that new content will utilize user feedbacks and will be expand according to their needs.
-The webinar will also be key to determining future scope of the website.
+**After engaging with users, it is hoped that new content will utilize user feedbacks and will be expand according to their needs.
+The webinar will also be key to determining future scope of the website.**

 - I would like an updated Resources List.

-By keeping up to date with current trends, the resource section will grow to keep up with the futrure needs of the users.
+**By keeping up to date with current trends, the resource section will grow to keep up with the futrure needs of the users.**
 <br/>

 ## As the site owner, I want to …..